rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/README.md

 Readline.get_screen_size
 ```

-* Get terminal size in Environment like IRB or Pry
+* By environment like IRB or Pry

 ```ruby
 [ENV['LINES'].to_i, ENV['COLUMNS'].to_i]